 - Edit objects inside groups

-- Add or edit media files larger than 50 MB*
+- Add or edit media files that are larger than 50 MB1

 - Replace All (in Find & Replace)

 - Reduce File Size (File > Advanced > Reduce File Size)

 - Drag rows and columns between body and header areas in tables

 - Create, delete, or reorder styles